FredsGitHubAccount/Meal-Music/README.md

 # Meal Music

-# Table of Contents
+## Table of Contents
-Objective
-Technologies
-Other Resoources
-Setup

 ## Objective

 Created an application that generates a playlist based on nearby restaurants you searched by cuisine.

+## Live link
+Open the live link at https://fredsgithubaccount.github.io/Meal-Music/

 ## Techologies

-frontend:
+Front-End
 - [ ] HTML5
 - [ ] CSS3
 - [ ] Javascript